 However, the engine was advertised as being suitable for “planes, cars and boats”.
 The photographic image included in the later advertisements showed the engine set up for aero service.
 Apart from his previously-noted interest in boats and cars, Ken Wade also developed an early interest in the emerging field of control-line flying, thus having a foot in all three camps.

 Having set the stage and seen the Ken 61 enter production, let’s now take a close look at this very innovative design.

 The Ken 61 - Description

 As usual, we’ll begin with a few statistics.
 Bore and stroke of the Ken 61 were 0.937 in.
 (23.80 mm) and 0.875 in.
 (22.25 mm) respectively for a calculated displacement of 0.604 cuin.
 (9.89 cc).
 Naturally, the engine used spark ignition – the appearance of the commercial miniature glow-plug was still well over two years away.
-Bare weight with plug and timer but minus the ignition support system was 15.5 ounces.
+Bare weight with plug and timer but minus the ignition support system was a not unreasonable 15.5 ounces.
 The volumetrically-measured compression ratio was 8:1.